Hemant-Parihar/redis-learning-java/README.md

 - Vertical scaling with some horizontal scaling options
 - Performance relies on proper indexing and query optimization

+## Redis Key Expiration Behavior

+Redis handles key expiration through two mechanisms:

+1. **Passive expiration**: When a client attempts to access an expired key, Redis removes it at that moment
+2. **Active expiration**: A background process periodically samples random keys to find and remove expired ones

+Important notes about expiration notifications:
+- Notifications are sent **after** Redis actually removes the expired key, not exactly when the TTL reaches zero
+- There can be a delay between when a key's TTL expires and when the notification is triggered
+- Under high load, there might be significant delays in receiving expiration events
+- The sampling nature of the active expiration means not all keys are checked continuously

+This project includes examples of handling Redis key expiration events using keyspace notifications.

 ## Performance Comparison Benchmarks

 The project includes benchmarks comparing: